I open-sourced my Nuxt.js blog

 - Syntax highlighting to code blocks in markdown files using PrismJS.

 - Handles Markdown, CSV, YAML, JSON(5)

 - Extend with hooks

 That sounds fantastic to me and is more than what I wanted.
-I highly recommend to take a look in the offical documentation to get the stone rolling.
+I highly recommend taking a look at the official documentation to get the stone rolling.
 It's the first time I using it, and let me tell you it's freaking amazing.
-Thank you Telmo for the inspiration.
+Thank you, Telmo for the inspiration.

 You can find the repository here, and if you want to contribute to the project, you are very welcome to open pull requests.